ale-aparicio/big-3-store-ms4/README.md

 - The **Footer** includes a footer tagline and social media links.

-- **Social Media Links** since this is not a real store the socia media buttons do not link to any related **big 3** specific pages they just link to the home pages of the respective social medias.
+- **Social Media Links** since this is not a real store the social media buttons do not link to any related **big 3** specific pages they just link to the home pages of the respective social medias.

-- The **Contact** form can be accessed form the **User Menu**.
+- The **Contact** form can be accessed from the **User Menu**.
 It enables the user to contact the store owners with concerns and suggestions via email.

     ![Display of the Website](media/README/contact-page.png)

 - **User Authentication System** is implemented using [django-allauth](https://django-allauth.readthedocs.io/en/latest/index.html).
-    - The **Log In**, enables the user to log into their existing account is is followed by a forgot password incase the user needs a password recovery aswell as a Remember Me button that will save the users information for the next time they Log in.
+    - The **Log In**, enables the user to log into their existing account is followed by a forgot password button incase the user needs a password recovery aswell as a Remember Me button that will save the users information for the next time they Log in.

         ![Display of the Website](media/README/signin-page.png)